Brightspace ePortfolio vs. Mahara

 - Here you can filter items you see below by the various different types of ePortfolio items that exist.

-- This feature lets you sort results by modification date (oldest or newest) or by alphabet.
+- This feature lets you sort results by modification date (oldest or newest first) or by alphabet.

 - This is a list of all ePortfolio items shared with you.